 Seaside towns were once only fully inhabited in high season, during the summer months, they are now places that for many offer an idyllic lifestyle through all the seasons.

-Over the years, as transport connections have improved and the way people work, particularly the increasing ability to work remotely, has changed more and more people have chosen to plant their roots by the sea and set up home in a seaside town.
+Over the years, as transport and communication connections have improved and the way people work, particularly the increasing ability to work remotely, has changed more and more people have chosen to plant their roots by the sea and set up home in a seaside town.